Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Etravirine is associated with multiple drug interactions.
 Before administration, the patient’s medication profile should be carefully reviewed for potential drug interactions with etravirine.

 - Etravirine should not be co-administered with the following antiretroviral (ARV) drugs: tipranavir/ritonavir, fosamprenavir/ritonavir, and unboosted protease inhibitors (PIs).
-It should not be administered with other non-nucleoside reverse transcriptase inhibitors (NNRTIs) (i.e., nevirapine, efavirenz, or rilpivirine).
+It should not be administered with other non-nucleoside reverse transcriptase inhibitors (NNRTIs) (i.e., nevirapine, efavirenz, rilpivirine).
 Limited data in adults suggest that etravirine may reduce the trough concentration of raltegravir,1 but no dose adjustment is currently recommended when etravirine and raltegravir are used together.
 Etravirine significantly reduces plasma concentrations of dolutegravir and elvitegravir/cobicistat (EVG/c).
-Dolutegravir should only be used with etravirine when co-administered with atazanavir/ritonavir, darunavir/ritonavir, or lopinavir/ritonavir.
+Dolutegravir should only be used with etravirine when co-administered with atazanavir/ritonavir, darunavir/ritonavir (DRV/r), or lopinavir/ritonavir.
 Etravirine should not be co-administered with EVG/c.

 - Less common (more severe): Peripheral neuropathy, severe rash, hypersensitivity reactions (HSRs), and erythema multiforme have all been reported.
-Instances of severe rash have included Stevens Johnson syndrome, and HSRs have included constitutional findings and sometimes organ dysfunction including hepatic failure.
+Instances of severe rash have included Stevens Johnson syndrome, and HSRs have included constitutional findings and organ dysfunction, including hepatic failure.
 Discontinue etravirine immediately if signs or symptoms of severe skin reactions or HSRs develop (including severe rash or rash accompanied by fever, general malaise, fatigue, muscle or joint aches, blisters, oral lesions, conjunctivitis, facial edema, hepatitis, and eosinophilia).
 Clinical status including liver transaminases should be monitored and appropriate therapy initiated.
 Delay in stopping etravirine treatment after the onset of severe rash may result in a life-threatening reaction.
 It is recommended that patients who have a prior history of severe rash with nevirapine or efavirenz not receive etravirine.

-The International AIDS Society-USA (IAS-USA) maintains a list of updated resistance mutations (see http://iasusa.org/sites/default/files/tam/october_november_2015.pdf#page=10) and the Stanford University HIV Drug Resistance Database offers a discussion of each mutation (see http://hivdb.stanford.edu/DR/).
+The International AIDS Society-USA (IAS-USA) maintains a list of updated resistance mutations and the Stanford University HIV Drug Resistance Database offers a discussion of each mutation.

 Efficacy in Clinical Trials

-- In the PIANO study4, ARV-experienced children aged 6 to <18 years received etravirine with a ritonavir-boosted HIV-1 PI as part of an optimized background regimen.
-At Week 24, 67% of these pediatric participants had plasma HIV-1 RNA concentrations <400 copies/mL and 52% had <50 copies/mL.
-At Week 48, 56% of the participants had <50 copies/mL, and a mean increase in CD4 cell count from baseline of 156 cells/mm3.
-A greater fraction of children aged 6 to <12 years had plasma HIV-1 RNA <50 copies/mL than adolescents aged 12 to <18 years (68% versus 48%).
+In the PIANO study,2 ARV-experienced children aged 6 years to <18 years received etravirine with a ritonavir-boosted PI as part of an optimized background regimen.
+At Week 24, 67% of these participants had plasma HIV RNA concentrations <400 copies/mL and 52% had <50 copies/mL.
+At Week 48, 56% of the participants had <50 copies/mL and a mean increase in their CD4 T lymphocyte cell counts of 156 cells/mm3 from baseline.
+A greater fraction of children aged 6 years to <12 years had plasma HIV-1 RNA <50 copies/mL than adolescents aged 12 years to <18 years (68% vs. 48%).

-- In a retrospective study of 23 adolescents and young adults conducted by Briz et al, 78% achieved an HIV-1 RNA <50 copies/mL at a median of 48.4 weeks of follow-up.2
+In a retrospective study of 23 adolescents and young adults, 78% of participants achieved an HIV-1 RNA <50 copies/mL at a median of 48.4 weeks of follow-up.3

-In a Phase I dose-finding study involving children aged 6 to 17 years, 17 children were given 4 mg/kg twice daily.
-Two pharmacokinetic (PK) parameters—area under the curve for 12 hours post-dose (AUC0-12h) and minimum plasma concentration (Cmin) were below preset statistical targets based on prior studies involving adults.3 Based on acceptable PK parameters, the higher dose (5.2 mg/kg twice daily; maximum 200 mg per dose) was chosen for evaluation in the Phase II PIANO study.
-Exposures remained lower in older adolescents than in adults and younger children, and exposures were lower in Asian participants than in either white or black participants.
+In a Phase 1 dose-finding study involving children aged 6 year to 17 years, 17 children were given etravirine 4 mg/kg twice daily.
+Two pharmacokinetic (PK) parameters—area under the curve for 12 hours post-dose (AUC0-12h) and minimum plasma concentration (Cmin)—were below preset statistical targets based on prior studies involving adults.4 On the basis of acceptable PK parameters, the higher dose (etravirine 5.2 mg/kg twice daily; maximum 200 mg per dose) was chosen for evaluation in the Phase 2 PIANO study.
+Exposures (mean AUC0-12h) remained lower in older adolescents than in adults and younger children, and exposures were lower in Asian participants than in either white or black participants.
 In the PIANO study children and adolescents with etravirine concentrations in the lowest quartile (<2,704 ng*h/mL or C0h <145 ng/mL) were less likely to achieve sustained virologic responses (plasma viral load <50 copies/mL) after 48 weeks of treatment than those with etravirine concentrations in the upper three quartiles.5